shijiansu/ntu-text-search-engine/README.md

 ## Step 2: Run application

-Assume the folder with search engine and dataset as below:
+Assume the folder with search engine and dataset as below,

 ```cmd
 D:\ir